replayio/docs/src/app/basics/getting-started/inspect-replay/page.md

 width=550
 /%}

 Selecting the `400` error in the network panel allows us to look at the request and response.
-Here, the response is indicating that `"Color is not found, recieved: undefined"` was the reply from our backend:
+Here, the response from our backend was `"Color is not found, received: undefined"`:

 {% figure
 alt="The request subtab on the network request panel showing the request body with \"{color: blue}\""